Information for Alumni, Boosters, and Representatives of Athletics Interests

 Due to the increasing popularity of social networking sites (Facebook, Twitter), the University at Buffalo Athletics Compliance Department has created this page as a quick reference for Bulls fans.

-Please remember that only coaches
+Please remember that only coaches and Athletics Department

 staff members may be involved in the recruiting process.